Actor praises vitally important change in town centre

-Dan said: “For the majority of the public, a Changing Places facility may not be on their personal radar.
+“For the majority of the public, a Changing Places facility may not be on their personal radar.

 “However, this facility is of vital importance and is potentially life changing for people with varied impairments, enabling them to have a space that meets their individual needs.

 “The new Changing Places facility, in my home town of Northampton, will ensure the whole disabled community can have a more active social life, as well as being more active in the town’s community as a whole.
 While not worrying about things that non-disabled people may take for granted.
 Like considering if they can have a drink while out because of toilet access if you need a hoist for example.
 Or the need to get changed when their only choice previously would have been a toilet floor.